 Once pressure sores have occurred, your treatment tactics include:

 The days of trial and error are gone.
 No longer must we wait and see if a certain chair or cushion works for a patient; now we can get out in front of pressure sores by using cutting-edge mapping technology.
-XSENSOR specializes in creating high-quality images – accompanied by actionable, granular data of pressurized areas.
+XSENSOR specializes in creating high-quality images, accompanied by actionable, granular data of pressurized areas.
 Wheelchair seats are no exception.
 A complete wheelchair pressure mapping system can help you get there.

 The ForeSite SS Wheelchair Seat System is a fully realized set of technologies that help clinicians assess patient’s pressure areas, create a map of their imprint on a chair, and then accommodate their unique pressure “footprint.”

-A pressure mapping mat works by simply placing it over the wheelchair surface and inviting the patient to sit in their wheelchair.
 You can immediately generate a numerical and 3D picture of where pressure occurs.
 That allows you to show the patient how to redistribute pressure where needed.

 By educating wheelchair users on effective pressure relief using this system, clinicians not only decrease the number of patients with pressure sores dramatically, but they can also increase the number of assessments overall due to the simple, streamlined nature of the system.